ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 1. List Zookeeper state for Mesos Elasticsearch
   * Go to Weave Scope and login to the Zookeeper container

+### Weave Scope

+1. Go to http://host:4040 to see the Weave Scope UI.

+Check that all minimesos containers are running.

+2. Login to the Zookeeper container

+Find `zkCli.sh` and start the shell.

+### Marathon

+1. Go to the Marathon endpoint

+Click 'Create'.
+Click the 'Docker container settings' and fill in `nginx` as the Docker image.
+Now click '+Create'.

+2. Check if nginx is running

+NOTE: In regular Mesos you can click on the task and the link to jump to the nginx endpoint.
+This does not work on minimesos because the nginx container uses a different network stack than Marathon because Marathon runs in a container.
+In a production Mesos cluster Marathon, the Mesos Agent and the containers all use the host's network stack.
+An upcoming feature in Mesos called 'IP Per container' will change this situation but this is not supported yet.

+3. Check the Weave Scope UI to see your nginx container

+### Wordpress exercise

+First clone this repository and switch to `wordpress` directory.

+1. Deploy the MySQL container

+Use `minimesos install` to install the MySQL container.
+It is running on port 3306 and accessible on the IP of the Mesos Agent.

+To find the IP address of the Mesos Agent run

+`$ docker inspect CONTAINER_ID | grep IP`

+Go to the Mesos master UI and check that the MySQL container is in a `RUNNING` state

+2. Deploy the Wordpress container

+Use `minimesos install` to install the Wordpress container.
+It is running on port 3306 and accessible on the IP of the Mesos Agent.

 ### Application